gnosischain/xdaiBridge-usds-migration-test/README.md

 Setup
 DAI_USER_PRIVATE_KEY= # DAI & USDS holder on Sepolia
 ORACLE_VALIDATOR_ADDRESS_PRIVATE_KEY= # bridge validator private key
+BRIDGE_OWNER_PRIVATE_KEY= # bridge owner private key

 Check balance of xDAI receiver
-Run the following command in a new terminal, it constantly check if the balance of xDAI receiver is updated on Chiado
+Run the following command in a new terminal, it constantly checks if the balance of xDAI receiver is updated on Chiado

 ```
 node checkBalanceUpdate.js